 The handgunners began to move hesitantly forwards while the others stepped aside to get out of their way.
 Just then a sound was heard from beyond the rocks – a growling roar at once both angry and pained.
 The Cathayan officer turned to look.
-Biagino was impressed that not one of his soldiers so much as stole a glance, simply standing at the ready awaiting orders, the very definition of discipline.
+Biagino was impressed that not one of his soldiers so much as stole a glance, instead remaining fixed and at the ready, awaiting orders, the very definition of discipline.
 The advancing Pavonans halted, uncertain, straining to peer beyond the ranks of Cathayans.

-Biagino could not be certain, but it had sounded like an ogre.
+Biagino could not be certain, but it had sounded a lot like an ogre.

 The ‘Incident’ – Part One

 “We have arrested all those we could find afterwards, both Campogrottans and Pavonans, your holiness” reported General d’Alessio.
 “They are now in custody awaiting your pleasure.
 At the very least they are guilty of improper conduct and insubordination, at worst, mutiny and murder, although in the circumstances it might be unfair to consider them murderers, considering the provocation.”

 Biagino noticed the general had chosen not to carry his famous broadsword, probably because it would be inappropriate for a meeting with the arch-lector.
 That, along with the blue sky, the pleasant surroundings of the gardens of the Palazzo Sebardia and the absence of stinking smoke of the last few days, made for a very welcome change.
 Compared to the scrape of steel upon steel, corpse burning in the dark and derelict city streets, and the threatening air of tension in the army camp, this afternoon felt most civilised.